Irreducible representations of tree automorphism groups into Pontryagin spaces: Preserved sesquilinear forms

 It is clear from the definition that $Q$ is preserved under $K$. \\

 Fix a neighbor $v$ of $o$ and consider $g\in G$ that sends $o$ to $v$ and $v$ to $o$. \\

 \begin{lem} The element $g$ and the subgroup $K$ generate the group $G$. \end{lem}

 \begin{proof} Let $g_0\in G$.
-To show that $g_0$ can be generated with $g$ and $K$, let $w:=g_0^{-1}(o)$.
-If we find $g_1$ generated with $g$ and $K$ such that $g_1^{-1}(o)=w$, we will have $g_0g_1^{-1}(o)=o$ and therefore $g_0g_1^{-1}\in K$, concluding. \\
+To show that $g_0$ can be generated with $g$ and $K$, let $w:=g_0(o)$.
+If we find $g_1$ generated with $g$ and $K$ such that $g_1(o)=w$, we will have $g_1^{-1}g_0(o)=o$ and therefore $g_1^{-1}g_0\in K$, concluding. \\

 To find such a $g_1$, let $m:=d(o,w)$.
 Observe that by composing $g$ with some element of $K$ we can get an element $g'$ that sends $o$ to $v$ and $v$ to a vertex in $S_2$.
-Then the element $(g')^m$ will send $o$ to a vertex in $S_m$, and by composing with an element of $K$ we can get $g''$ such that $g''(o)=w$.
-Now, it suffices to take $g_1=(g'')^{-1}$. \\ \end{proof}
+Then the element $(g')^m$ will send $o$ to a vertex in $S_m$, and by composing with an element of $K$ we can get $g_1$ such that $g_1(o)=w$. \\ \end{proof}

 The lemma implies that, to prove Proposition \ref{qpres}, it suffices to show that $Q$ is preserved under $g$. \\

 Define the functions $f\in H_0$ and $h\in H_1$ as in the proof of Lemma \ref{alphar}.
 From the definition of $Q$ we have $Q(f,f)=\frac{d}{d-1}(1-\alpha^2)$ and $Q(h,h)=\frac{d}{d-1}$, since the $d$-dimensional vector $(1,-\frac{1}{d-1},\cdots,-\frac{1}{d-1})$ has Euclidean norm $\frac{d}{d-1}$.
 Hence $Q(f,f)=(1-\alpha^2)Q(h,h)$, and therefore $g$ preserves the norm of $h$ and the orthogonality of $f$ and $h$: the two conditions were explicitated in the proof of Lemma \ref{alphar}, and it is immediate to see that both hold if $\alpha\in\mathbb{R}$ and $B(f,f)=(1-\alpha^2)B(h,h)$.
 The norm of $f$ is also preserved, because $\pi(g)f=\alpha f+(1-\alpha^2)h$ and the norm of this function is